Skip to content

 Once you see it that way, the list of what works stops being random and starts making sense.

-The games that genuinely cross-save (Steam Deck ↔ Switch)
+The games that do cross-save (Steam Deck ↔ Switch / Switch 2)

 These titles carry your progress between a Steam Deck and a Switch or Switch 2 through a developer or publisher account, not a platform cloud.
 Sign in on both, and you pick up where you left off.
 The common thread: every one makes you log into something that isn’t Steam or Nintendo, and that login is the cross-save.